 |Tummy Tuck + Breast Lift||$5,500|

 |Tummy Tuck + Breast Lift + Implants||$6,500|

 |Tummy Tuck + Mini Thigh Lift + Arm Lift||$6,900|

 These packages include the pre-surgery appointment with the doctor, anesthesiologist fee, surgeon’s fee, medical grade compression garments, bloodwork, medication, and all post-surgery checkups.

 Proximity: Our clinics are situated in the border city of Tijuana, Mexico.
 It is only 17 miles from San Diego, CA.

 No Wait Times: You can obtain appointments for your plastic surgery without any waiting period involved.

-Highly Competent Plastic Surgeons: We work with two of the most renowned plastic surgeons in the Mexican border city.
+Highly Competent Plastic Surgeons: We work with the most renowned plastic surgeons in the Mexican border city.

 Dr. Javier Garcia